-It is normal for the frame and its' components to corrode.
-When and how much depend on the environment the RV is subjected to, how often it is subjected to it and the preventative maintenance performed.
+It is normal for the frame and its components to corrode.
+When and how much they corrode depends on the environment the RV is subjected to, how often it is subjected to that environment, and the preventative maintenance performed.
 The more exposure to snow, rain, road salt, road chemicals, salt water, etc. the more accelerated and more severe the corrosion will be.
 Diligence on the part of the owner when a RV is subjected to these elements can significantly reduce the severity and how quickly this occurs.

-When your RV is exposed to a known corrosive (road salt, road chemicals, salt water, etc.) take the time to rinse off the frame, frame components, under carriage, axles & running gear as soon as possible after reaching your destination.
-Wash the exterior.
+When your RV is exposed to a known corrosive (road salt, road chemicals, salt water, etc.), take the time to rinse off the frame, frame components, under carriage, axles and running gear as soon as possible after reaching your destination.
+Then, wash the exterior.
 Taking these simple steps will greatly reduce the extent and slow corrosive action significantly.

-Inspect the frame and frame components periodically.
-If a spot of rust is developing or the frame was nicked or scratched by road debris, sand (or wire brush) and touch it up with rustproof enamel paint.
+Inspect the frame and its components periodically.
+If a spot of rust is developing or the frame was nicked or scratched by road debris, sand (or wire brush) then touch it up with rustproof enamel paint.
 Think of it as a tooth with a cavity developing.
-Take care of it before it gets to deep and causes bigger issues.
+Take care of it before it gets too deep and causes bigger issues.